 What should I bring for my room?

 Very little.
-Your room is furnished with a regular twin-size bed, a dresser, a desk, a desk chair, and a desk lamp, as well as ceiling light.
-Each room is also equipped with a radiator, allowing you to control heating within your room.
-Linens and pillows are available for purchase at the Resident Store adjacent to the Ground Floor Laundry Room.
-In addition, you may rent or borrow other items such as an iron, mini-refrigerator, a microwave, or cleaning supplies from the Resident Store rather than bringing your own.
+Your room is furnished with a twin-size bed, a dresser, a desk, a desk chair, and a desk lamp, as well as a ceiling light.
+Each room is also equipped with a radiator, allowing you to control the heat within your room.
+Please bring your own linens (size: Twin XL) and pillows or plan to purchase these once you arrive from Amazon, Target, etc. You may rent or borrow other items such as an iron, ironing board, clothes drying rack, mini-refrigerator, or cleaning supplies from the Mail Room rather than bringing your own.
 Please see our What to Bring (PDF) for more information and a list of prohibited items.

 Can I have mail or packages sent to me before I arrive?